cskuracha/cuddle-ai/_posts/2021-04-04-Distance-Measures.md

 Manhattan Distance is next frequently used and simple distance measure.

-From above graph, Manhattan distance can be formulatted as,
+From above graph, Manhattan distance can be formulated as,

 > ![Manhattan Measure]({{"/assets/images/2021-04-04-distance-measures-4.jpg" | relative_url}})